ZeekInteractive/heisenberg/README.md

 # Heisenberg - Zeek Starter Theme

-This is the Zeek Starter theme, based on <a href="http://underscores.me/">Underscores</a> and Foundation for Sites, version ^6.3.1.
+A minimalistic WordPress starter theme, based on <a href="http://underscores.me/">Underscores</a> and Foundation for Sites, version 6.3.1.

 ## Prerequisites
-* Node.js 6.x.x and npm 3.x.x
+* Node.js 8.x.x and npm 5.x.x
 * Gulp.js - from Terminal or Command Prompt run `npm install --global gulp`

 **Note: if you run into errors when using Terminal, you may have to use the sudo command to install Gulp.js.
 For instance, `sudo npm install -g gulp`**